Phakic intraocular lenses are implanted in the eyes of patients with higher degrees of short-sightedness (Myopia) or long sightedness (Hypermetropia).

 The Importance of Diagnosis and Consultation

-Dr Moshegov understands that effective eye treatment always begins at the initial consultation stage, during which he thoroughly examines your eyes and spends as much time as required answering any questions you may have, to more fully put your mind at ease.
-During the doctor’s diagnosis he will discuss your medical history, eye health, expectations and suitability, before deciding on a treatment plan that best meets your needs.
+Our team at George Street Eye Centre understand that effective eye treatment always begins at the initial consultation stage, during which he thoroughly examines your eyes and spends as much time as required answering any questions you may have, to more fully put your mind at ease.
+During the doctor’s diagnosis they will discuss your medical history, eye health, expectations and suitability, before deciding on a treatment plan that best meets your needs.

 Lasik eye surgery is one of the most popular vision correction procedures in Australia.
 LASIK stands for ‘laser in situ keratomileusis’ and refers to a modern method of surgery that involves the use of highly sophisticated lasers to remove minute amounts of the cornea (the clear frontal region of the eye).
 During the procedure an extremely thin piece is removed to create a flap, and lasers are then applied to the area beneath.
 In this way the eye is gently and minutely reshaped and your vision markedly improved.

-Dr Moshegov is a pioneer of innovative new Lasik eye surgery Sydney techniques, such as iLASIK, while remaining proficient in other reliable, pain-free procedures, such as LASEK.
+Our team at George Street Eye Centre are pioneers of innovative new Lasik eye surgery Sydney techniques, such as LASIK surgery, while remaining proficient in other reliable, pain-free procedures, such as LASEK.